Oppo has jumped on the AI wave to launch an Oppo AI center to create “humankind-focused” innovation. The establishment of the center will strengthen…

 Suddenly you knew what was happening all over the world.
 People started to connect much easier, ideas floated around and hey presto soon enough you have a revolution (pun not intended).
-Here is a list, some good some bad, of some of the interesting impacts social media has had:
+Here is a list of some of the interesting impacts social media has had on the world.

 1. Arab Spring

 Social media was never the cause of revolution in the region, but did fuel and assist, and is seen as a major catalyst.
 Ever since the WikiLeaks publications of diplomatic cables, the knowledge of government corruption, absolute monarchy and human rights violations came to the fore.

 Julian Assange, whistle-blower supremo, decided that through the use of the internet and social media, he would publicise sensitive and secret government material about corruption, human rights violations and the underhanded dealings of governments.
 The effect of this publication has been two-sided however: a lot of red faces in governments, and even more stringent secrecy bills implemented.

 With congested telephone lines, the humble mobile phone stepped up to the plate with SMS and video chat feeds as to what was happening.
 Victims, families and friends had instant access to information.
 Twitter and Facebook proved an invaluable tool for those involved in relief efforts, posting up to the minute reports on tsunami alerts, altered train schedules, emergency numbers and shelters.

 This type of censorship was fuel to the fire and Tunisians found any way possible to remain online.
 Social networks were invaluable in raising awareness and activism among Tunisians, giving them a venue to discuss political issues and push for freedom of speech.

 5. Twestival (or Twitter-Festival)

 Twestivals were organised globally, using the power of social media to organize offline events, mobilizing local communities in support of a local cause.
 The idea is that if local communities were able to collaborate on an international scale, spectacular results can be achieved.
 Since 2009 over US$1.75-million has been raised for various community causes.

 Often seen as criminals, hackers are not always associated with good deeds.
 Anonymous is a collective of hackers, with no leader or superior group, which chooses targets randomly.
 Step up child pornography.
 In October of 2011, Anonymous started attacking various child pornography websites, shutting down more than 40 websites and publishing the account details of 1 569 paedophiles online.

 During the London riots, BBM was used extensively by looters to organise looting activities and send reports on police activity.
-As an text-based service BBM was perfectly suited for this as it is gives users the ability to connect immediately to individuals or groups.
+As a text-based service BBM was perfectly suited for this as it is gives users the ability to connect immediately to individuals or groups.
 U

 Social media platforms like Skype and Twitter contributed to the information needed, relaying reports on food aid, shelters, road closures and cell phone recharging stations.
 The Red Cross also used their own Twitter account to relay information to volunteers and victims.